corekube/nginx/README.md

 This nginx webserver:

   1. Configures nginx according to settings outlined in a ConfigMap named `nginx-config` (included in code):
-    * Configuration settings to be used in nginx are provided via a Kubernetes ConfigMap named `nginx-config-secret`, defined as such as:
+    * Configuration settings to be used in nginx are provided via a Kubernetes ConfigMap named `nginx-config`, defined as such as:

       ```
        apiVersion: v1